VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilakigorgi@yahoo.com**

-- ⚡ Daily fun fact: **Bill Bowerman, the co-founder of the shoe company Nike, got his first shoe idea after staring at a waffle iron.
-This gave him the idea of using squared spikes to make the shoes lighter**
+- ⚡ Daily fun fact: **The ruby red slippers in the movie "The Wizard of Oz" were sold off at an auction for $660,000**

 <h3 align="left">Connect with me:</h3>
 <p align="left">